cbk914/domain-extractor/README.md

 	venv\Scripts\activate

 Install the required packages using the following command:

 	pip install -r requirements.txt

-Execution Instructions:
+# Usage:

-To run the domain-extractor.py script, use one of the following commands depending on the input source:
+To run the domain-extractor script, use one of the following commands depending on the input source:

 To extract domains from a URL: